Header Banner

-How To: Do a seated row back exercise with resistance tubing
+How to Do a seated row back exercise with resistance tubing

 The seated row with resistance tubing is a great back exercise.
 The largest muscle in the back is scientifically known as the latissimus dorsi.
 You might see it referred to as the "lats" or "wings."
 The lats are used any time you pull something.
 For example, when you open a fridge or a car door, you are primarily using your lat muscles.